Japan PM says two reactors must restart for "survival of society"

 Shimizu was widely criticized for vanishing from public view three days after the disaster struck.
 He was later hospitalized for dizziness and high blood pressure, leaving the utility's chairman to supervise operations during his absence.

-On Friday, he apologized again for the nuclear disaster but denied charges by then-premier Naoto Kan that he had considered pulling out all the plant's workers.
+On Friday, he apologised again for the nuclear disaster but denied charges by then-premier Naoto Kan that he had considered pulling out all the plant's workers.

 When pressed, however, Shimizu - whose frequent comments that he could not recall certain conversations prompted a rebuke from the panel chairman - said he had never clearly stated that some staff would remain.